jimmoffitt/data-stores/README.md

 ## Creating databases

+These table fields are a bit arbitrary.
+I cherry picked some Tweet details and promoted them to be table fields.
+Meanwhile the entire tweet is stored, in case other parsing is needed downstream.

 ### Using SQL

 Below is an example SQL command that creates a single ```tweets``` table.
 While storing Tweets in a single table is not idea, this command illustrates the basic mechanics and syntax for creating tables.